Why do cats bite?

 If you are handling an injured or scared cat, proceed with caution.
 Even the most placid and laid back cat can bite if scared or in pain.
 Have somebody on hand to help you, and wear thick gloves and a long-sleeved top to help protect your hands and arms.

 Read the body language.
 A frightened, scared or aggressive cat will often display signs such as ears pinned back, eyes wide open and flickering as if looking for an escape route, large pupils, skin rippling, tail twitching.

 How to treat a cat bite

 Always take animal bites seriously and see a doctor.
 Approximately 1 in 170 people in the United States receive a bite from a pet every year.
 Children are the most frequent victims.
 Between 40-80% of cat bites will become infected because when a cat bites, their razor-sharp teeth pierce the skin and which introduce bacteria from the cat’s mouth as well as bacteria on the skin into the wound.
-Pasteurella is the most common bacterial infection resulting from cat bites and is found in the mouth of between 75-80% of cats.
+Pasteurella is the most common bacterial infection, accounting for 75% of bite wound infections.

 Signs of an infected cat bite include pain, swelling, oozing or pus, heat, redness in the affected area.